yogidevendra/docs/docs/dtgateway_security.md

 DataTorrent Gateway Security
 ============================

-DataTorrent Gateway supports different authentication mechanisms to secure access to the Console.
-The supported types are local password authentication, kerberos authentication and J
+DataTorrent Gateway supports various authentication mechanisms to secure access to the Console.
+This provides the flexibility to reuse the existing authentication mechanism already being used in the enterprise and extend it to Gateway.
+It also supports roles, mapping of groups or roles from the external authentication mechanism to roles and supports role based authorization.

 Configuring Authentication
 ==========================

-After DataTorrent RTS installation, you can turn on authentication and authorization support to secure the DataTorrent Gateway.
-Gateway supports three types of authentication.
+After installation of DataTorrent RTS, authentication and authorization can be enabled and configured to secure the DataTorrent Gateway.
+Gateway supports different types of authentication.
+They are

 -   Password
 -   Kerberos
--   JAAS
+-   JAAS for LDAP, Active Directory, PAM etc

+JAAS is a extensible authentication framework that supports different types of authentication mechanisms by plugging in an appropriate module.

 Enabling Password Auth
 ----------------------